If you’re considering in vitro fertilization, or IVF, out-of-pocket costs may be one of your major concerns.

 • Are medications covered?
 If so, you may also want to find out if they need to be filled at a specific pharmacy.

-• Do I have to first try IUI or spend a certain number of months trying to conceive before qualifying for IVF?
+• Do I have to first try intrauterine insemination (IUI) or spend a certain number of months trying to conceive before qualifying for IVF?

 How to Pay for IVF

-While the high price tag for IVF can seem daunting, there are ways to make IVF more affordable, along with several different IVF financing options you may want to consider.
+While the high price tag for IVF can be off-putting, there are ways to make IVF more affordable, along with several different IVF financing options you may want to consider.
 Below are a few strategies to help pay for IVF.

 Working with your clinic.
 Many fertility clinics offer payment and financing options to help make IVF more affordable.
 Some also have refund programs, in which you pay a set fee for treatment (maybe $20,000 to $30,000) and the clinic will refund part of your money if you don’t get pregnant after three or four IVF cycles.
 Some clinics even have lotteries for free cycles or money to use toward a cycle.